Asuto Saitō

-Asuto Saitō (斎藤 明日斗, Saitō Asuto) is a Japanese professional shogi player ranked 5-dan.
+Asuto Saitō (斎藤 明日斗, Saitō Asuto) is a Japanese professional shogi player ranked 6-dan.

-Early life
+Early life and apprenticeship

 Saitō was born in Kawasaki, Kanagawa on July 17, 1998.
 He learned how to play shogi from his father as a young boy before entering elementary school.

 In September 2010, Saitō was accepted into the Japan Shogi Association (JSA) apprentice school as a pupil of shogi professional Toshio Miyata at the rank of 6-kyū.
 He was promoted to the rank of apprentice professional 3-dan in 2015, and obtained full professional status and the corresponding rank of 4-dan in October 2017 after winning the 61st 3-dan League (April 2017 – September 2017) with a record of 14 wins and 4 losses.

+Shogi professional

+Saitō advanced to the finals of the 56th Shinjin-Ō tournament in October 2025 against Shin'ichirō Hattori but lost the best-of-three match 2 games to 1.

 Promotion history

 The promotion history for Saitō is as follows.